What Years are Generation X?

 Generation Z Zoomers

 On the global stage, Gen Xers in Eastern Bloc nations underwent the transformative phase of moving from communism to capitalism.
-Meanwhile, in much of the western hemisphere, their years were marked by conservative ideologies and a tilt towards free market economies.
-Now, as they navigate the early decades of the 21st century, studies portray Gen Xers as contented individuals who have successfully struck a work-life balance.
-Their contributions to the workforce are also commendable, with many recognizing them as entrepreneurial and broadly productive.
+Meanwhile, in much of the Western hemisphere, their years were marked by conservative ideologies and a tilt toward free market economies.
+As they navigate the early decades of the 21st century, studies portray Gen Xers as contented individuals who have successfully struck a work-life balance.
+Their contributions to the workforce are commendable, with many recognizing them as entrepreneurial and broadly productive.

 Inflation Is Eating IRA/401(k) Savings!
 How to Protect Your IRA/401(k) in Bad Times?